josdejong/mathjs/docs/expressions/customization.md

 function wrapping around a function to be transformed or completely replaces a function.

-For example, the functions or math.js use zero-based matrix indices (as is common in programing languages), but the expression parser uses one-based indices.
+For example, the functions for math.js use zero-based matrix indices (as is common in programing languages), but the expression parser uses one-based indices.
 To enable this, all functions dealing with indices have a transform, which changes input from one-based to zero-based, and transforms output (and